Mojang/minecraft-editor/README.md

 ---

 ## Accessing the Editor
-Bedrock Editor will be for Windows PC, keyboard + mouse only.
+Bedrock Editor is for Windows PC, keyboard + mouse only.
+View the [documentation](https://aka.ms/LearnEditor) to learn more about the Editor.

 Three-step quick start for getting the Editor:

 1. Install Bedrock Preview via the [Launcher](https://help.minecraft.net/hc/en-us/articles/4412261881229-Minecraft-Launcher-for-Windows-).